 GUIDE TABLE OF CONTENTS

-Because of the global pandemic, travel guidelines change frequently.
-Our friends at SafetyWing created a website that lists containment measures, testing and treatment information, and travel restrictions around the globe.
+Because of the current global situation, travel guidelines seem to change on a daily basis.
+Our friends at SafetyWing created a website that lists detailed information on travel restrictions around the globe.

 Before planning a trip to Seoul, be sure to check the Flatten the Curve website for information on travel restrictions to South Korea.

 Seoul is the capital of South Korea (Republic of Korea) and its biggest city.
 The estimated population within its city limits is 10.29 million people, but factor in its surrounding areas and that number jumps to 25.6 million, making it the second largest metropolitan area in the world.

 With a workforce that large driving its economy, it’s no wonder Seoul is now the 4th most economically powerful city, behind only Tokyo, New York City, and Los Angeles (as measured by GDP).